slacky1965/tuya_thermostat_zrd/README.md

 	- Added thermostat with signature `_TZE204_8byfmxdv`.
 	- Modified `Factory Reset` procedure.
 	- Added the ability to change the thermostat's `ZigBee model` via the `mqtt` topic.
+- 1.0.20
+	- Added thermostat with signature `_TZE204_szbxmorb`.
+	- Fixed a bug with the schedule divider.

 [Top](#Top)